1992 No Demo Kitchen Renovation

 Then there was the refrigerator.
 Yeah, we all know how that one goes.
 You replace it with a new refrigerator and now it sticks into the room way too far.
 There wasn’t anything we could do about it as my clients didn’t want to replace any of the appliances.
 I asked if we could build a box to somewhat hide some of the side that was sticking out.
 My next visit a box was built.

 Over the summer a lot began to happen.
-The cabinet doors finally came in, the new quartz counter tops were installed, and a new more modern back splash came to life.
+The cabinet doors finally arrived.
+They installed the new quartz countertops, and a new, more modern backsplash came to life.
 A contemporary crown molding went in along with under cabinet lights.
 We decided to paint out all the trim.
 And, we painted the ceilings, the walls, and the trim all the same color.
 Benjamin Moore Himalayan Trek.
 The Ceiling we did in flat, while all cabinets and trim are in a satin finish.

 The homeowner had already replaced the light fixtures so we worked with those.
 In the desk area we updated with new cabinet doors and quartz and decided to create a bit of a cocktail area.
 We accented these cabinets in an old Benjamin Moore color called Dragons Breath and added all new hardware throughout.
 We worked with a collection of china and figurines that she already had, supported by some pieces from our ALO online shop.
 They were the perfect editions.